RN to Healthcare Administration: Getting Ready for a Career Change

 Healthcare administrators are instrumental in the efficient operation of healthcare organizations.
 Some of the most essential skills you’ll need to succeed as a healthcare administrator include:

 - Healthcare industry knowledge.
-It’s important to understand how healthcare facilities operate and to know the challenges healthcare professionals must overcome.
-Your real-world experience as a nurse can be a valuable asset during your healthcare administration career.
+It’s important to understand how healthcare facilities operate and to know the challenges that healthcare professionals must overcome.
+Your practical experience as a nurse can be a valuable asset during your healthcare administration career.

 - Leadership skills.
 Managing, inspiring, and directing others is a crucial aspect of a healthcare administrator's job.
 Your leadership can directly impact team morale, organizational efficiency, and patient outcomes.

 - Critical thinking skills.
 Healthcare administrators face complex challenges and tough decisions on a daily basis.
-They must be able to weigh options, analyze information, and think critically to solve problems and meet challenges.
+They must be able to weigh options, analyze information, and think critically to solve problems and surmount obstacles.

 Next Steps

-With the right education, it’s possible to transition from a nursing role to a career in health administration.
-WGU offers online courses designed to fit into the lives of working professionals.
-You can earn a career-aligned bachelor’s or master’s degree on your own timeline.
-Our degree programs are competency-based, meaning you complete coursework and take assessments as soon as you’re ready.
+With the right education, it’s possible to transition from a nursing role to a career in healthcare administration.
+WGU offers online degree programs designed to fit into the lives of working professionals so you can earn a career-aligned bachelor’s or master’s degree.
+Our degree programs are competency based, meaning that you can complete coursework and assessments as soon as you’re ready—and then move onto the next course.
 At WGU, the emphasis is on mastery of the course material, not the number of hours you spend in a classroom.

-Combined with your hands-on experience as a nurse, the knowledge and skills you acquire at WGU can set the foundation for a thriving healthcare administration career.
+Combined with your hands-on experience as a nurse, the knowledge and skills you acquire at WGU can prepare you for a thriving healthcare administration career.